LukaKaranovic/surrounded/docs/logicaldesign.md

 * The general overview of the upgrade system,
 * The design implications of the various objects and statistical design.

 In terms of an overall design methodology, we wanted a 2D landscape with a restricted area with hordes of enemies.
-Generally for a majority of game designers this type of gameplay design is very common and for the most part easy to understand.
-We found that there were various game engines that could support implementation of the system (Godot, Unreal, for example), but we ended up choosing Unity because of their built in assets (such as built in colliders and 2D physics engine).
-Overall, the other options had their ups too.
+For a majority of game designers, this type of gameplay design is relatively common, and for the most part, easy to understand.
+We found that there were various game engines that could support implementation of the system (Godot and Unreal for example), but we ended up choosing Unity because of their built-in assets (such as built-in colliders and 2D physics engine).
+Overall, the other options had their pros too.

-Some of our biggest overall design problems we’ve faced so far in uncertainty of the extent of how to implement systems and ideas because of the lack of background with the engine, some of these uncertainties include:
+Some of our biggest overall design problems we’ve faced so far relate to uncertainty of the extent of how to implement systems and ideas.
+This is due to our lack of background with the engine and game development in general.
+Some of these uncertainties include:

 - Unfamiliarity with C# as compared to C++
 - Lack of foundation for implementing structures in game assets and features (such as enemy UI, floating objects in space, creating abilities, etc).
-As well as the general ability to navigate the Unity Engine fluently.
+- General ability to navigate the Unity engine fluently.

-With respect to our first problem, we intend on using as many built in assets with the unity engine.
+With respect to our first problem, we intend on using as many built in assets with the Unity engine.
 This will be our main crux for the issue of us not being as efficient programmers with C#, as we don’t see it as a necessity to be completely fluent with C#.
 With this unfamiliarity affecting every member of the team.
 We all agreed to help each other with the programming aspect of the project if needed.
-This was due to us abandoning the team philosophy of having someone shadow the other.
-Rather, each and every member of the team has the ability to give input on design and programming choices.
+Each and every member of the team has the ability to give input on design and programming choices.

-For our methodology, it’s foreseeable that there might be some confusion on programming the back-end side of the project, as we are a school that focuses entirely to C++ using an engine that is built using C#.
+For our methodology, it’s foreseeable that there might be some confusion on programming the back-end side of the project.
+In our schooling, we have only focused on C++ so far, using an engine that is built using C# will definitely cause some confusion.
 This does not mean however that we should abandon our current learnt design principles we’ve acquired from other classes so far here.

-With respect to our second problem, after a bit of research on abstractable content and discussion of our GitHub branch system, the team has decided our main methodology was doing smaller implementations from whatever resources we could find (YouTube tutorials, other documentation for similar past projects, etc) and discussing what is likely best for our system and what isn't using our current background in programming.
-This discussion will occur via our discord and pull requests.
+With respect to our second and third problems, after a bit of research on abstractable content and discussion of our GitHub branch system, the team has decided our main methodology was doing smaller implementations from whatever resources we could find (YouTube tutorials, other documentation for similar past projects, etc) and discussing what is likely best for our system and what isn't using our current background in programming.
+This discussion will occur via our Discord and pull requests.
 We will also review each segment of code to assure proper conventions before adding each to main.

-Due to this issue of a lack of background, for our project we plan on having a resource page built into our discord which we will use to gather as much knowledge from the landscape of game development using Unity.
+Due to this issue of a lack of background, we plan on having a resource page built into our Discord for our project, which we will use to gather as much knowledge from the landscape of game development using Unity.
 This fixes any sort of questions that might arise from working with our other teammates (eg. “What methodological procedure is best?”
 As well as “Where did you find this?”).

 As mentioned above, one of our other challenges with the core design of the game will be our round system.

-Our current philosophy of the round system is to have each round be 100 seconds, with the ending of each round destroying all current enemies which then features the prompt for the upgrade system (More details including the math and back-end philosophy are included in our requirements document).
+Our current philosophy of the round system is to have each round be 100 seconds, with the ending of each round destroying all current enemies which then features the prompt for the upgrade system (More details including the math and back-end philosophy are included in our [requirements document](requirements.md)).

-To give a brief overview of the round system, it will feature a credit system whose function’s input is dictated by the round number.
-While we have yet to have any background with implementing such features, the philosophy of our game plan for implementation of this feature will be dictated using a mathematical function and an array containing an ID and run through a  while loop.
+To give a brief overview of the round system, it will feature a credit system wwhere the credit amount is dictated by the round number.
+While we have yet to have any background with implementing such features, the philosophy of our game plan for implementation of this feature will be dictated using a mathematical function and an array containing an ID and will run through a while loop.
 All of this will not be visible to the player, but this sort of implementation will be present in each round.
 The credit rate will be increased by each round to dictate greater enemy spawns.
 We plan on tweaking this to account for balance changes and any potential misalignment with how our code runs.

 To address the current upgrade system, we plan on having an entirely separate UI overlay which will appear over our current gameplay loop.
 Our methodology for this is to reference objects from prior classes which hold each upgrade and use a switch case to determine which upgrade to select that will be added to the player.
-The implementation of this overlay has yet to be fully fleshed out and is still in very early talks in terms of design philosophy.
+The implementation of this overlay has yet to be fully fleshed out and is still in early talks in terms of design philosophy.
 We will be using this switch-case like approach for the meantime as our current solution to how the back-end of the upgrade system could work as of right now.

-Finally, for our final facet implementation of our design of objects and statistical approaches we will be using a basic OOP class structure which will feature enemies, player’s ship, and upgraded ships as classes.
+Finally, for our final facet implementation of our design of objects and statistical approaches we will be using a basic OOP class structure which will feature enemies, the player’s ship, and bosses as classes.
 All of the statistical elements such as enemy defense and player attacks will be already fleshed out in the class objects and will be updated based on upgrade.
 How each damage number is updated will be by conditions.
 An example of a condition could be if a ship's attack hits an enemy ship (collision) then subtract enemy health by the player attack function multiplied by an arbitrary number (however this is not finalized and is just a snippet of how functionality could theoretically work).
-As the game progresses, we expect the scope creep of enemy difficulty won't be dictated by enemy stats, but rather how many enemies spawn with each round to determine our games philosophy on the player's challenge.
+As the game progresses, we expect the adjustment of enemy difficulty won't be dictated by enemy stats, but rather the amount of enemies that spawn in each round.
+This makes our difficulty align more with our game's philosophy on the player's challenge.

-A majority of these design choices are not final and subject to change however.
-This is all due to the uncertainty of how to fully grasp Unity and the vagueness of each challenge.
-With that said, we still remain confident in our project design and what any challenges could appear for us this term as game designers.
+A majority of these design choices are not final and are subject to change.
+This is all due to the uncertainty of how to fully grasp Unity and our inexperience with game development.
+With that said, we will still remain confident in our project design and what any challenges could appear for us this term as game designers.

 ## <a name="syscon"></a>4.
 System Context